Beckenham: Economy

-Beckenham was the headquarters to Capita Registrars Limited who provides share registration services for more than half of the UK's quoted companies; they have since moved from Beckenham.
+Beckenham was the headquarters to Capita Registrars Limited, who provide share registration services for more than half of the UK's quoted companies; they have since moved from Beckenham.
 Proper Records, the UK's biggest independent music distributor, was originally based in Beckenham but relocated to Surrey Quays in 2017.

 Transport

 Rail

 Beckenham town centre is served by Beckenham Junction station, with further stations (Clock House, New Beckenham, Ravensbourne, Beckenham Hill and Kent House) serving the surrounding area.

 Beckenham Junction and Kent House have services into central London every 15 minutes, taking 13 minutes to Brixton and 21 minutes to London Victoria.